Lillehammer: History

-The village of Lillehammer is located at the northern end of Norway's largest lake, Mjøsa.
+The town of Lillehammer is located at the northern end of Norway's largest lake, Mjøsa.
 There have likely been settlements here since the Iron Age and the market here was mentioned in Håkon Håkonson's saga in 1390.
 It is also mentioned as a site for Thing assembly in 1390.
 Tradition states that it was here in Lillehammer where the birkebeiners Torstein Skjevla and Skjervald Skrukka joined up with the King's son (and future King), Haakon, in 1205 before they traveled to Østerdalen (an event which is commemorated in March every year to this day).
 Since medieval times, the Lillehammer Church has been located here.

-The village was granted market town rights on 7 August 1827.
+The town was granted market town rights on 7 August 1827 as a kjøpstad.
 At that time, 50 people lived within the boundaries of the newly established town.
 This site was chosen because there were no other towns in all of Christians amt (county) and this site was located along the Gudbrandsdalslågen river and the whole Gudbrandsdal valley was a major transportation route from the capital to northern Norway.
 Within two years of the establishment of the town, the population had risen to 360 people.
 The merchant Ludvig Wiese has been counted as the founder of the town (a statue of him was erected in the town in connection with the town's 100th anniversary in 1927).
 The laying of the main railway line from the capital in Christiania to Eidsvoll was completed in 1852.
 This railway line was connected with steamships along the lake Mjøsa which travelled to Lillehammer and from there a newly laid road made connections further up into the Gudbrandsdalen valley.
 This transport system made the transit of timber and agricultural goods from all over the county to the capital possible, and it contributed to the growth of the town of Lillehammer.

 In 1973, Mossad killed a Moroccan waiter, having mistaken him for Palestinian terrorist Ali Hassan Salameh, which became known as the Lillehammer affair.

 Lillehammer is known as a typical venue for winter sporting events; it was host city of the 1994 Winter Olympics, and the 2016 Winter Youth Olympics, and was part of a joint bid with applicant host city Oslo to host events part of the 2022 Winter Olympics until Oslo withdrew its bid on 1 October 2014.

 Lillehammer is home to the largest literature festival in the Nordic countries and, in 2017, was designated as a UNESCO City of Literature.